This post was most recently updated on February 8th, 2022

 Our tour of Independence Hall included Congress Hall as well.
 This is where the House of Representatives assembled while the Senate met upstairs (from 1790-1800).
 That’s how the Senate came to be known as the “upper chamber”.
 Congress Hall is also where the inaugurations for George Washington (second term) and John Adams were held.

-3. Constitutional Walking Route
+3. Constitutional Walking Route of Philadelphia

 I had read about this walking route, and we weren’t sure how much time we would have to devote to it.
 The entire route is 3 miles long and includes 33 sites.
 If you were to explore each one thoroughly, you could probably spend days on this route.
 However, there’s a limit to how much history one can absorb in a day, so we decided to check out the most interesting places.
 We also took time to just let the kids relax and goof off a little, too.